-Similar to the analysis in section 4.4, comparisons between maps of MODIS-retrieved and predicted p{CT} for individual cloud
+Similar to the analysis in Sect.
+4.4, comparisons between maps of MODIS-retrieved and predicted p{CT} for individual cloud fields provide a qualitative assessment of the model performance.
+MODIS results from the same four example scenes that were previously shown in Figs. 8 and 9 are presented in Fig. 12a, c, e, and f.
+The respective ANN predictions are shown in Fig. 12b, d, f, and h.
+The first two scenes are sampled over the North American monsoon region; the second two are over the Asian summer monsoon anticyclone.

-- 615 fields provide a qualitative assessment of the model performance.
-MODIS results from the same four example scenes that were previously shown in Figures 8-9 are presented in Figures 12a, c, e, and f.
-The respective ANN predictions are shown in Figures 12b, d, f, and h.
-The first two scenes are sampled over the North American monsoon region, the second two over the Asian summer monsoon anticyclone. - The first example (panels a and b) consists of high clouds in the northern part of the scene, with the lowest $p{CT} \sim 200$ hPa around 40° latitude.
+The first example (panels a and b) consists of high clouds in the northern part of the scene, with the lowest p{CT} of ~ 200 hPa around 40° latitude.
 The ANN reliably reproduces the MODIS results and predicts the highest clouds at the right position.
 Mixed results are achieved for the very low clouds in the south, which are outside of the MLS-detectable pressure range.
 For these two profiles, the ANN predicts $p{CT} = 585$ and 434 hPa.
 While clearly too low, the model successfully associates these samples with low clouds.
-The second scene (panels c and d) is characterized by high C values throughout, with low to mid-level clouds in the very north and a complicated mix of different cloud types throughout the rest of the scene.
-Not surprisingly, the ANN identifies all but three profiles to be associated with medium to high clouds.
-Here, even small occurrences of high clouds in the perimeter of an MLS profile yields a low p{CT} prediction.
+The second scene (panels c and d) is characterized by high C values throughout, with low to mid-level clouds in the very north